happyeric1120/GettingAndCleaningDataCourseProject/CodeBook.md

 Please note that we only select mean value(mean()) and standard deviation (std()) for all variables, so the Weighted average of the frequency components to obtain a mean frequency (meanFreq()) and angle between two vectors(such as angle(tBodyAccJerkMean),gravityMean)) will not be selected.
 There are 66 variables plus subject and activity in the tidyDataset.txt (total 68 variables).

+Subject number and activities:
-* subject: 1 variable
+* subject: 1 variable, unit: numeric
-* activity: 1 variable
+* activity: 1 variable, unit: catogorical

+Accelerometer and gyroscope 3-axial signals:
 * tBodyAcc-XYZ: 3 axes * 2 variables (mean + std)
 * tGravityAcc-XYZ: 3 axes * 2 variables (mean + std)
 * tBodyAccJerk-XYZ: 3 axes * 2 variables (mean + std)